On December 23rd, 2014, Nord released an OS update for the Lead 4 Synthesizer bringing it to version 1.30.

 In addition to the firmware updates, Nord made some major revisions to the manual which you can download as a .PDF from http://www.nordkeyboards.com/downloads/products/nord-lead-4.

 In a nutshell they changed the documentation to reflect the new features.
 They also reorganized the manual a bit and added new content to better explain certain features such as slot management.
 They called out Master Clock and Patterns content into their own chapter and split Morph and Mutator into separate chapters.
 The chapter number is off from chapter 3 on.
 Since reprinting will only be 28 pages double-sided I’m just going to re-print it.

 Value Scaling Knob Pickup Mode Please

 The only remaining MUST HAVE on my wish list is knob pickup mode.
-Please Nord can you add this?
-Pretty please?
-Pretty please with sugar on top?

 Something similar to Ableton Live’s “value scaling” knob takeover mode would be just fantastic.
 This option ensures smooth value transitions by comparing the physical control’s value to the destination parameter’s value and calculates a smooth convergence of the two as the control is moved.
 As soon as they are equal, the destination value tracks the control’s value 1:1.

 Again as a workaround, you can peek at the value of parameters…